fxfan/scala-with-cats-ja/src/pages/indexed-types/phantom-type.md

 For example, force times length gives torque (with the SI unit of newton-metres).
 However we cannot define a `*` method on `Length` that can only be called if the `Unit` is `Metre` using just the tool of phantom types.
 Similarly, we cannot define, say, a `toString` method that uses the `Unit` type to appropriately print the result.
+Solving these problems leads us to indexed codata, so let's now look at that.

 We'll solve all these problems in due course, but before we move on let's see another, more complex, example of phantom types to give you a better understanding of their power.

 Our next example will represent a subset of [HTML][html], the language used to write web pages, in a typesafe way.